mc-cip/spec/format_values.md

 These names are prefixed with `framework-` to differentiate them between normal Projects.
 It also prevents possible collisions between Frameworks and other projects that have the same name.

 Hosts that serve Framework metadata MUST use these IDs.
 When a Framework ID is used in metadata, such as listed as a dependency, it MUST be one of the standardized values.

-Vanilla Minecraft does not have its own Framework ID as it CANNOT be listed as a required dependency.
+---

+## Tags

+This is a list of standardized values that can be present in the `tags` field.
+It is not required to use these values, although it is encouraged to use them.

+- `mod`
+- `modpack`
+- `resourcepack`
+- `texturepack` (note: use `resourcepack` for packs that support it)
+- `datapack`
+- `world`
+- `framework`

+---

 ## File Relations